Wonderland (Taylor Swift song): Critical reception

 Rose Androwich of The Observer commended Swift's ability to "make connections to popular culture while crafting a distinct narrative of her life", applauding the lyrics of "Wonderland" as "witty".
 In a retrospective ranking of Swift's discography in 2024, Rob Sheffield of Rolling Stone ranked the track 128th out of 274.
 Saloni Gajjar and Mary Kate Carr of The A.V.
 Club, as well as Callie Ahlgrim and Kim Renfro of Business Insider, listed "Wonderland" as one of Swift's 22 most underrated songs.
 Gajjar said that although "on first listen, it's sonically jarring", the track "doesn't get the adulation it demands".
 She picked "We found Wonderland/ You and I got lost in it/ And life was never worse but never better" as the song's "most striking lyric".
 Ahlgrim thought that the track had the potential to be a single due to its "booming synths and sticky melodies that were emblematic of Swift's biggest pop era."
 Rachel Martin of Notion commended the "cleaner" vocals of the re-recorded "Wonderland (Taylor's Version)".

 Commercial performance

-"Wonderland" debuted and peaked at number 51 on the Billboard Hot 100 chart in the United States.
-It additionally reached number 22 in Australia, number 59 in Canada, and number 171 on the Billboard Global 200 chart.
+"Wonderland" peaked at number 51 on the Billboard Hot 100 chart on the US Billboard Hot 100, number 59 on the Canadian Hot 100, and number 171 on the UK singles chart.
 The track received a platinum certification in Australia and a silver certification in the United Kingdom.
-"Wonderland (Taylor's Version)" charted in the United States (33), Canada (37), New Zealand (36), and on the Billboard Global 200 (32).
+The re-recorded song, "Wonderland (Taylor's Version)", charted in the United States (33), Canada (37), New Zealand (36), and on the Billboard Global 200 (32).
 The re-recorded version received a gold certification in Brazil.